andreadellacorte/docs/index.md

 ---

 {: .new }
 > When you refer a friend, you and your friend each get $25 to spend on future sessions.
-For more details, see {% post_url referrals %}.
+For more details, see {% link pages/referrals.md %}.

 ## Who is Tech Interview Coaching?